dgraph-io/dgraph/wiki/content/clients/index.md

 ### Complete Example

 This is an example from the [GoDoc](https://godoc.org/github.com/dgraph-io/dgo).
-It shows how to to create a Node with name Alice, while also creating his relationships with other nodes.
+It shows how to to create a Node with name Alice, while also creating her relationships with other nodes.
 Note `loc` predicate is of type `geo` and can be easily marshalled and unmarshalled into a Go struct.
 More such examples are present as part of the GoDoc.

 ```go
 type School struct {